gkochera/osucs-sp2020-cs261-assignment3-linkedlist-unittest/README.md

 I am on unofficial and official OSU Slack.
 Reach out to me if you have comments/input/questions/etc.

 Contributors:
-Ray Franklin
+- Ray Franklin
-Reid Hardin
+- Reid Hardin
-Hassan Rachid
+- Hassan Rachid
+- HJ (Github: positive235)